Meridian man raising awareness about 'silent kidney disease' as he waits for a new kidney

 A year after being diagnosed, Ron is finally bringing attention to his chronic kidney disease in hopes of helping others during the month of March, which is National Kidney Month.

-Ron is among 37 million Americans living with the disease, which is about 15-percent of adults in the U.S.
+Ron is among 37 million Americans -- about 15% of adults in the U.S. -- living with the disease.

-"The human body has a remarkable ability to adapt to declining kidney function so patients may have no to minor symptoms up until point where kidneys are completely failing," Ron's nephrologist Dr. Jerry Meng said.
+"The human body has a remarkable ability to adapt to declining kidney function so patients may have no to minor symptoms up until point where kidneys are completely failing," said Dr. Jerry Meng, Ron's nephrologist.

-Telling his three boys his kidneys were shutting down was the hardest part.
+The hardest part, he said, was telling his three boys his kidneys were shutting down.

 "There are certain ethnic groups that do have higher risks of progression of kidney disease and needing dialysis," Dr. Meng told KTVB.